Michael Young (baseball): Early life and education

-Professional career
+Playing career

 Minor leagues (1997–2000)

 Young made his professional debut in 1997 with the St. Catharines Blue Jays in the New York–Penn League (NY-Penn) (short-season A).
-Among his achievements in the NY-Penn League were a 16-game hitting streak, tying for fifth in the league with 48 RBIs, and tying for third in the league with 136 total bases.
+Among his achievements in the NY-Penn League were a 16-game hitting streak, tying for fifth with 48 RBIs, and tying for third in the league with 136 total bases.
 In 1998, he spent the season with the Hagerstown Suns of the South Atlantic League.
 Playing second base, he led all players at his position in fielding percentage.
 1999 would be an all-star season for Young.
-Playing for the Dunedin Blue Jays of the Florida State League, he earned spots on both the midseason and postseason all star teams by leading the league in doubles and finishing fourth in batting average and hits, .313 and 155 respectively.
+Playing for the Dunedin Blue Jays of the Florida State League, he earned spots on both the midseason and postseason all-star teams by leading the league in doubles and finishing fourth in batting average and hits, .313 and 155 respectively.
 After the regular season, he played for the Rancho Cucamonga Surfers in the California Fall League.
 He split 2000 between Double-A and Triple-A and, on July 19, was traded to the Rangers with Darwin Cubillán for Esteban Loaiza.
-The Rangers purchased his contract on September 27 and he played the final five games of the season in the majors making his debut as a pinch runner.
-Though he began 2001 in Triple-A, he was recalled to the majors on May 25 and did not return to the minors at all during the season.
+The Rangers purchased his contract on September 27.
+He played the final five games of the season in the majors making his debut as a pinch runner.
+Though he began 2001 in Triple-A, he was recalled to the majors on May 25 and did not return to the minors during the season.

 Texas Rangers (2000–2012)

 Young reached the Majors briefly in 2000, playing 2nd and getting two at-bats.
 He hit .249 in 106 games as a second baseman in 2001.
 In 2002, Young placed second in fielding among second basemen with a .988 fielding percentage.
-In 2003, Young was 3rd in the league in hits with 204, and led all second baseman with a batting average of .306.
+In 2003, Young was 3rd in the league in hits with 204 and led all second baseman with a batting average of .306.
 Young had a fielding percentage of .987.